sana33/SDCOR/Readme.md

     * **manuMnPt:** The manual value for the *MinPts* parameter of DBSCAN, set by the user.

     * **epsCoef:** The coefficient value for the *Eps* parameter to be used while clustering the original distribution.
 You can leave it as suggested.
-    * **MinPtsCoef:** The coefficient value for the *MinPts* parameter to be used while clustering the original distribution.
-You can leave it as suggested.

   * #### Axes plot